Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

 1. We added new `type RenderProps` which intersects with `onToggle` prop and with that defines final `type Props` API
 2.  new type definition of `RenderProps` which consist of union of 2 possible objects children/render
 3.  we're checking if `render` is defined by consumer, if yes we render via `render prop` and exit early from render. `hasRender` is a type guard which leverages power of conditional types ( we won't explain this as it would be for separate article on it's own)
 4.  we're checking if `children` is defined by consumer and if it's a function.
-If it does, we render via children as a function.
+If it is, we render via children as a function.
-5.  if children nor render are provided we throw a runtime error
+5.  when children nor render are provided, we throw a runtime error 🤖

 That's it!
 LGTM ! 🤙